bloggerwang1217/POSTER_V2/README.md

 # POSTER V2 - Taiwanese Dataset Evaluation Results

-Emotion Recognition Results for 郭婞淳's vlog: vlog_emo_recog_results.csv
+Emotion Recognition Results for 郭婞淳's vlog: `./vlog_emo_recog_results.csv`

 ## Model Selection Rationale

-### POSTER V2 (RAF-DB Pretrained)

 This study selected POSTER V2 (Pyramid Cross-Fusion Transformer V2) with RAF-DB pre-trained weights as the evaluation benchmark.
 The decision is based on three key dimensions:

-#### 1. Benchmark Performance & Technical Representation (SoTA Performance & Architecture)
+### 1. Benchmark Performance & Technical Representation (SoTA Performance & Architecture)

 - **Academically Recognized Benchmark Model**: According to Papers With Code benchmarks, POSTER V2 achieves approximately 92.21% accuracy on the RAF-DB dataset and has long held the State-of-the-Art (SoTA) position in the Facial Expression Recognition (FER) field.

-- **Advanced Transformer Architecture**: Compared to industry-standard but outdated architectures like DeepFace (CNN/VGG-based), POSTER V2 adopts a Vision Transformer (ViT) architecture combined with pyramid feature fusion and window-based cross-attention mechanisms.
-This represents the state-of-the-art in computer vision's ability to capture subtle facial features (e.g., eye muscle changes).
+- **Advanced Transformer Architecture**: Instead of using industry-standard architectures like DeepFace (CNN/VGG-based), whose cross-racial limitations are already documented (e.g., in "The cross-race effect in automatic facial expression recognition violates measurement invariance"), this study evaluates a modern, open-source State-of-the-Art (SoTA) model.
+POSTER V2, with its Vision Transformer (ViT) architecture combined with pyramid feature fusion and window-based cross-attention mechanisms, represents the current frontier in computer vision's ability to capture subtle facial features (e.g., eye muscle changes).

-- **Selection Rationale**: To verify the limits of emotion recognition technology, we must use the most capable algorithm available, not just an engineering tool.
-This ensures our results reflect the "technology boundary" rather than "tool limitations."

-#### 2. Demographic Alignment Control (Demographic Alignment)
+### 2. Demographic Alignment Control (Demographic Alignment)

-- **Controlling Cross-Domain Bias**: Most general-purpose models (e.g., AffectNet-trained models) exhibit severe Western Caucasian sample bias.
+- **Addressing Western Demographic Bias**: Most general-purpose models (e.g., AffectNet-trained models) exhibit severe Western Caucasian sample bias.
 This study uses weights trained on RAF-DB (Real-world Affective Faces Database).

-- **Asian-Optimized Features**: RAF-DB was established by Asian academic institutions and contains substantial Asian faces with in-the-wild lighting variations.
+- **RAF-DB's Enhanced Asian Representation**: RAF-DB was established by Asian academic institutions and contains substantial Asian faces with in-the-wild lighting variations.

-- **Selection Rationale**: Using this model minimizes "racial feature differences" as confounding variables.
-If the model still fails on Asian samples, we can more powerfully argue that the core issue is "emotion definition itself" and "lack of context," not that the model hasn't seen Asian faces.
+- **Justification for Isolating Core Issues**: By utilizing a model pre-trained on RAF-DB, which includes substantial Asian facial data, we aim to mitigate potential biases arising from the underrepresentation of Asian features in typical training datasets.
+This control allows us to isolate the impact of "racial feature differences" as a confounding variable.
+Consequently, any observed performance degradation on our Taiwanese dataset can more robustly be attributed to deeper challenges, such as the inherent ambiguity of emotion definitions or cultural contextual nuances, rather than a mere lack of exposure to Asian facial phenotypes during model training.

-#### 3. Experimental Design Strategy: Strong Adversarial Validation (Steel Man Argument)
+### 3. Experimental Design Strategy: Strong Adversarial Validation (Steel Man Argument)

 - **Establishing the Strongest Baseline**: This study examines systematic limitations of single-modality (image-based) and discrete classification (7-class categorical) approaches in handling human complex emotions.